10th Mountain Division: Iraq deployments

 In late 2004, the 2nd Brigade Combat Team was deployed to Iraq supporting Operation Iraqi Freedom.
 The 2nd Brigade Combat Team undertook combat operations in western Baghdad, an area of responsibility that included Abu Ghraib, Mansour, and Route Irish.
 It returned to the US in late 2005.
 Around that time, the 1st Brigade Combat Team deployed back to Iraq, staying in the country until 2006.

 The next time the 1st Brigade Combat Team was deployed was during the Surge for 15 months in Iraq.
 Northern Iraq was the theater of operations for 1 BCT from August 2007 until November 2008.

 The 4th BCT operated in Northeast Baghdad under the 4th Infantry Division headquarters from November 2007 until January 2009.
 The 10th Mountain participated in larger-scale operations, such as Operation Phantom Phoenix.

 After a one-year rest, the headquarters of the 10th Mountain Division was deployed to Iraq for the first time in April 2008.
-The division headquarters served as the command element for southern Baghdad until late March 2009, when it displaced to Basrah to replace departing British forces on 31 March 2009 to coordinate security for the Multinational Division-South area of responsibility, a consolidation of the previously Polish-led south-central and British-led southeast operational areas.
+The division headquarters served as the command element for southern Baghdad until late March 2009, when it displaced to Basrah to replace departing British s on 31 March 2009 to coordinate security for the Multinational Division-South area of responsibility, a consolidation of the previously Polish-led south-central and British-led southeast operational areas.
 The 10th Mountain Division headquarters transferred authority for MND-S to the 34th Infantry Division, Minnesota Army National Guard on 20 May 2009.

 The 2nd Brigade Combat Team was scheduled to deploy to Iraq in the fall of 2009, as a part of the 2009–2010 rotation to Iraq.